Ayotzinapa Students Part of a Rural Teaching College Tradition in Mexico

 Every year, 140 first-year students arrive at the all-male Raúl Isidro Burgos Rural Teachers College from some of the most economically battered places in the hemisphere, where elementary schools are often single-room, adobe structures without electricity, running water, or indoor plumbing.
 These are among the most committed youth of their communities for whom the system says there is no place: The ones apparently destined to enter the lowest ranks of the drug-warring armies or to scramble across the Arizona desert and pick bell peppers in California or wash dishes in Chicago.
 The teachers college, known as Ayotzinapa, offers them a different route: a profession.
 Ayotzinapa says to them, “You belong here.”

 Tuition and board are free.
 The state government provides a meal budget that amounts to $3.70 per student per day, which usually means a diet of eggs, rice, and beans.
 The students do all the cleaning, tending, and a large part of the cooking.
 The first-year dorm rooms are windowless concrete boxes with no furniture.
-As many as eight sleep to a room, laying out cardboard and blankets for bedding.
+As many as eight students share a room, laying out cardboard and blankets for bedding.

 Rural teachers colleges were created after the Mexican Revolution to promote literacy in the countryside.
 By the mid-1900s, they numbered as many as 36.
 In 1969, the federal government closed numerous schools, and now only 14 remain.